 Shopping for the perfect pair of jeans is really a Iife time quest.
-It seems everyone had a faithful pair of Levi's in their 20's and we are forever on a mission to find the perfect fit.
+It seems everyone had a faithful pair of Levi's in their 20's and we are forever on a mission to find that perfect fit again.
 Trends change from season to season, and we are often tempted to have a style update, to move away from the faithful high waisted skinny jeans that are tucking away all of our sins; so off we trot to the the change room with the latest rigid cut denim that is a hybrid 90's mum jean cross ex boyfriend anti-fit jean, only to be left deflated, or going back to some safe elastane content.
 From watching this scenario play out multiple times of day, I have decided to pass on a few tips from our team in store at Eclectic House.
 We are here to help you navigate new styles as well as classic cuts to help you find the right pair.....

 When it comes to buying denim, it's important to find the right size - this sounds basic, but.......
 All brands have their own sizing variations but a quality label will provide you with a size guide for at least your waist and hip measurements, then there's leg length to take into account.
 If you're trying on in store, the best idea is to try a few sizes, just to make sure your measurements correspond with the correct size for you.
 I would love to stress here not to be hung up on numbers, with certain denims everyone has to go up a size or two.